All Products

 content = client.files.content(error_file_id)

-# Print some of the content for testing.
+# Print some content for testing

-print(f"Printing the first 1,000 characters of the failure information: {content.text[:1000]}...\n")
+print(f"Printing the first 1,000 characters of the failed request information: {content.text[:1000]}...\n")

-# Save the error information file to your local machine.
+# Save the error information file to your local machine

 content.write_to_file(error_file_path)

-print(f"The complete failure information has been saved to the local error file error.jsonl\n")
+print(f"The complete failed request information has been saved to the local error file error.jsonl\n")

 def main():